Chatie/eslint-config/README.md

 ### master

+1. Add `markdownlint-cli` dependence for including the `markdownlint` utility

 ### v0.6 (08 Jun 2019)

 1. Auto generate `.eslintrc.yaml` in the project root directory after install if it not exists.